jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ...
 ```

-Exeptions should be emitted using G4Exception with an appropriate
+Exceptions should be emitted using G4Exception with an appropriate
 G4ExceptionSeverity argument.
 ```cpp
 #include "G4Exception.hh"